fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 If you want to start from a straight line and then start curving smoothly, you will want to use *tangent points*.
-A *tangent* leaves a straight line on one side, while the B&eacute;zier handle on the other side is its direction &ndash; this ensures a continuous transition between the line and the curve.
+A *tangent* leaves a straight line on one side, while the B&eacute;zier handle on the other side is its direction &mdash; this ensures a continuous transition between the line and the curve.

 <img src="images/tools-tangent-point.png" alt>

 ### Getting it right

-In order to produce proper curves &ndash; with minimal control points and eased rasterization, the anchors should always be placed at **the extremas of the curve**, and unless in places where you have breaks in your letterforms, the line that determines the path should be **horizontal or vertical**.
+In order to produce proper curves &mdash; with minimal control points and eased rasterization, the anchors should always be placed at **the extremas of the curve**, and unless in places where you have breaks in your letterforms, the line that determines the path should be **horizontal or vertical**.